henrythebuilder/dcm_dict/README.md

 That's it.

-**Note**: It is possible to use also the the *monkey patching* way, this is a *deprecated* utilization but possible, and, may be, useful technique in certain contexts as an *irb* session, or for some particular test.
-Anyway for the *monkey patching* is possible to include some specific *common modules* into the class you want to use.
-There are two base modules *DcmDict::Refine::DataElementRefine* and *DcmDict::Refine::UidRefine*.
+**Note**: It is possible to use also the the *monkey patching* way, this is a *deprecated* utilization but possible, and, may be, useful technique in certain contexts or for some particular test.
+For the *monkey patching* is possible to include some specific *common modules* into the class you want to use: there are two base modules *DcmDict::Refine::DataElementRefine* and *DcmDict::Refine::UidRefine*.

 For example in the String class will have the code:
 ```ruby